What's the matter with $\Sigma m_{\nu}$?: Introduction

 a $2.7\, \sigma$ detection of excess lensing power.

 Another phenomenological model for quantifying this excess lensing power was introduced earlier in 2024 by \citep{Craig:2024tky} and subsequently studied in \citep{Green:2024xbb}.
 Instead of $A_{\rm lens}$ they introduced a neutrino-mass-like parameter, $\Sigma \tilde m_\nu$, that controls a template for adjusting the model CMB lensing power.
 For negative values of $\Sigma \tilde m_\nu$ lensing power is enhanced, to the same degree as the suppression caused by $\mnu = |\Sigma \tilde m_\nu |$.
 They found $\Sigma \tilde m_\nu < 0$ at $2.4\, \sigma$.
-Other effective neutrino mass parameterizations have found consistent results \citep{Elbers:2024sha}.
+Other signed neutrino mass parameterizations have found consistent results \citep{Elbers:2024sha}.

 In this paper, we discuss and quantify the second line of evidence.
 Allowing for the possibility that the comoving density of non-relativistic matter can decrease after recombination, we show that this scenario is in fact favored by CMB and BAO data.
 This is also the opposite of what is expected from massive neutrinos: since they become non-relativistic after recombination, we expect them to contribute to the total physical matter density today, $\omm$.
 That the interaction of BAO and CMB constraints on the background evolution prefers $\omm < \omcb$ (where $\omcb$ is the density of baryons and cold dark matter) was explained by \citet{Loverde:2024nfi}, but not quantified.
-We do so here by phenomenologically extending the effect of neutrino masses on the background expansion to negative values.
-Using Planck PR3 primary CMB data and BAO data from SDSS and DESI, we find a $3\, \sigma$ preference for $\omm$ being less than expected from CMB data alone (assuming $\mnu=0.06\, {\rm eV}$).
+We quantify this preference here by phenomenologically extending the effect of neutrino masses on the background expansion to negative values.
+Using Planck PR3 primary CMB data and BAO data from DESI DR2 \citep{DESI:2025zgx}, we find a $2.3\, \sigma$ preference for $\omm$ being less than expected from CMB data alone (assuming $\mnu=0.06\, {\rm eV}$).
 We refer to this as a ``matter-density deficit."

-In this paper, we also consider the complementary roles played by CMB lensing data and BAO data regarding constraints on neutrino mass.
+We also consider the complementary roles played by CMB lensing data and BAO data regarding constraints on neutrino mass.
 Understanding how constraints from these data sets interact is useful in clarifying how each contribute to current bounds on the neutrino mass.
-In considering these data sets, we find that BAO data are much more informative than CMB lensing reconstruction data, when combined with measurements of the primary CMB power spectra, and explain why.
+We describe how the sensitivity of CMB lensing data to $\mnu$ relates to the angular scales being probed, and explain why BAO and CMB lensing are powerful probes of $\mnu$ when combined.

 The origin of these observational signatures (the matter-density deficit, and the CMB lensing power excess) is unclear, as is whether or not they share a common origin.
 It is possible that a single model could explain both features, or that they are resolved separately.
 We work out an example, involving decaying dark matter along with a free neutrino mass, that explains the $\omm < \omcb$ preference, but without addressing the excess lensing problem.
 Until these features of the data are better understood, current tight limits, derived under the assumption of the $\lcdm + \mnu$ model, should be interpreted with care.